sparktsang/sparktsang.github.io/_posts/2025-10-25-childhood.md

+---
+layout: post
-"Portrait of the Artist as a Young Ghost: An Autopsy of a Childhood"
+title: "Portrait of the Artist as a Young Ghost: An Autopsy of a Childhood"
+short_title: "Portrait of a Young Ghost"
+subtitle: "I had no hope, but I had a hypothesis.
+And that hypothesis...was just enough to keep the ghost walking."
+category: "Life"
+image: assets/images/broken_childhood_bing.jpeg
+---

 <!--Prologue: The Mute Genius-->
 Something has always been wrong with me.